projectacrn/acrn-hypervisor/doc/tutorials/acrn_configurator_tool.rst

    :class: drop-shadow

-In both cases, you can scroll down to see the specific problem (on either the basic or advanced parameters tab), fix the issues, and then when all issues are resolved, click on the "Save Scenario" button to validate the changes and save the settings.
-If all issues were resolved, the save scenario response window will indicate no issues were found and all the error indicators will be cleared.
+In both cases, you can scroll down to see the specific problem (on either the basic or advanced parameters tab) and fix the issues.
+When all issues are resolved, click the "Save Scenario" button to validate the changes and save the settings.
+If all issues were resolved, the save scenario response window will indicate that no issues were found, and all the error indicators will be cleared.

 Start with a New or Existing Configuration
 ******************************************